 Air tightness or pressure testing is a skilled method of determining uncontrolled airflow, air leakage and unwanted drafts at a property which may result in heat loss.
 As such, a property would not be deemed environmentally friendly and could prove expensive to run.

-By thoroughly tracing and monitoring air pressure and leakage, such heat loss can be eradicated along with the risk of CO2 omissions; a key principal of modern building regulations.
+By thoroughly tracing and monitoring air pressure and leakage, such heat loss can be eradicated along with the risk of CO2 emissions; a key principal of modern building regulations.

 There are many benefits to air tightness testing with Falcon Energy including: